NiklasRosenstein/pihub-core/README.md

     $ pihub bundle build
     $ pihub bundle wsgi --debug

-To deploy PiHub on a production server, use the `@pihub/core/scripts/wsgi` module and it's `application` member.
-For example:
+To deploy PiHub on a production server, use the `@pihub/core/app:init()` function to initialize the PiHub application, perform a database consistency check and retrieve the Flask application object.

     $ ls -a
     .nodepy  build  main.py  Procfile  pihub.config.py